-In part 2 we saw the influence of Turks and Huns in Balkans between 4th – 7th century AD.
+In part 2 we saw the influence of Turks and Huns in the Balkans between the 4th – 7th century AD.
 They were probably the same people as Xiongnu of the Chinese sources.
 They reft Western China, following the silk road, and reached Bactria.
 From Bactria, they moved further to the east and brought the term “Balkan” to Europe.
 Namely, the original name of Bactria was Balkh, while there are still Balkan mountains in Turkmenistan nowadays.

-However, the name is not the only thing that links Bactria and Balkans.
+However, the name is not the only thing that links Bactria and the Balkans.
 In fact, substantial evidence indicates that connections are much more ancient than the 4th century.

 From Daxia, Bactria to Dacia, Balkans

 Dacia was an ancient land on the territory of modern-day Romania.
 To Greeks, its inhabitants were known as Getae.
 These Getae are often connected to the Massagetae of Asia (the great Getae).
 However, Greeks knew nothing of the ethnonym Dacia.
 The term “Dacian” appears only in Roman records.
 But there was another Daxia in the neighborhood of Massagetae.
 The last Dacian king was Decebalus.
 His name could mean just that – “Dacian king”, but only if we translate the second half with the Semitic title “baal” – lord.

 Now, Daxia, was the main part of ancient Bactria.
 It included northern Afghanistan and parts of Tajikistan and Uzbekistan.
 Its inhabitants were Tokharians.
 Chinese sources mention Daxia already in the 3rd century BC.
 In 126 BC it was a synonym for Bactria.